Joe Rogan shares candid views on Meghan Markle in resurfaced podcast episode

 “We have continued to express our concerns to Spotify to ensure changes to its platform are made to help address this public health crisis.

-In the wake of the statement, Spotify have said it will add Covid-19 content advisory labels in response to the backlash caused by the controversy, a move which Rogan has supported.
+In the wake of the statement, Spotify has said it will add Covid-19 content advisory labels in response to the backlash caused by the controversy, a move which Rogan has supported.

 Register for free to continue reading